 – Automatic 30-day trial setup.

-Agent B: Real Estate Specific Dashboard
+Agent B: Real Estate Dedicated Dashboard

 – API for adding/removing property URLs.